St. George’s Anglican Church, 1883 – Present

 The Rev. Simon Blaikie appointed as Incumbent Priest

-Website undergoes redevelopment to optimize for use on mobile devices
+Website underwent redevelopment to optimize for use on mobile devices